 Texas Archeology Month Calendar of Events

 The THC’s Archeology Division compiles information about each year’s TAM events in order to produce the online TAM Calendar of Events.
-To see the range of events that took place in communities large and small across Texas during the most recent TAM, visit the 2012 Calendar (PDF).
+To see the range of events in communities large and small across Texas, visit the 2015 TAM Calendar (PDF).
+Each year, the calendar is posted in August and updated bi-weekly through late September.